Helldriver

 Helldriver poster

-Welcome back to the wonderful world of Yoshihiro Nishimura (Tokyo Gore Police, Vampire Girls vs Frankenstein Girl, Mutant Girls Squad).
-The most famous particle of the Sushi Typhoon collective returns to the director's chair and once again delivers a film that blows all boundaries of decency, good taste and proper film making.
+Welcome back to the wonderful world of Yoshihiro Nishimura.
+The most famous particle of the Sushi Typhoon collective returns to the director's chair and once again delivers a film that blows all boundaries of decency, good taste, and proper filmmaking.
 And yet, the result is every bit as crazy and hilarious as you'd come to expect.
-With Helldriver Nishimura clearly nailed another future classic.
+With Helldriver Nishimura nailed another future classic.

 Let's get one thing straight.
 Nishimura's films don't aim for perfection.
 On the contrary, if you're trying to find room for improvement there's probably an endless list of things that could've been better or could've used some extra clean-up work.
 Just know that this is clearly by design.
-In order to put in as much insane ideas and craziness as possible, other areas in the development process have to suffer.
-It's a fair choice that allows Nishimura to make the films he wants to make, on the other hand it does ask for a little extra investment from the audience to accept some sloppy execution from time to time.
+To put in as many insane ideas and craziness as possible, other areas in the development process have to suffer.
+It's a fair choice that allows Nishimura to make the films he wants to make, on the other hand, it does ask for a little extra investment from the audience to accept some sloppy execution from time to time.

 Visually speaking this film is quite tricky to review.
-Sure it's loaded with subpar effects (both real and CG), but sloppy as it may be, at the same time its also extremely functional and essential to the continuously high fun factor of the film.
-When a crazy sword zombie-creature is battling a car revving on two wheels, the CG might be lacking quite a bit, but it's obviously the only way a scene like that would have ever made it to the screen.
-Camera work, lighting and use of color are generally strong though, making the most of the limited means they clearly had to their disposal.
+Sure it's loaded with subpar effects (both real and CG), but sloppy as it may be, at the same time it's also extremely functional and essential to the continuously high fun factor of the film.
+When a crazy sword zombie creature is battling a car revving on two wheels, the CG might be lacking quite a bit, but it's obviously the only way a scene like that would have ever made it to the screen.
+Camera work, lighting, and use of color are generally strong though, making the most of the limited means they clearly had at their disposal.

 The soundtrack is every bit as chaotic.
-A silly mixture of Japanese folk music (not unlike Miike's Izo) and other, more generic action tunes mostly added for comedic effect.
+It's a silly mixture of Japanese folk music (not unlike Miike's Izo) and other, more generic action tunes mostly added for comedic effect.
 The soundtrack itself is not all that great, but considering its intended use it more than suffices.
-Usually I care a lot for proper use of sound and music in films, but these types of projects are clearly an exception.
+Usually, I care a lot about the proper use of sound and music in films, but these types of projects are clearly an exception.